kjfanj/keyword-reddit/readme.md

 You can go to the reddit developer console [here](https://www.reddit.com/prefs/apps) after logging in to create an app.

-For sending email you will need to go to the [security tab](https://myaccount.google.com/security) in your account setting after logging in, and you will first allow 2-step verification, then create an app password, which is what you will put in the .env file.
+For sending email you will need to go to the [security tab](https://myaccount.google.com/security) in your gmail account setting after logging in, and you will first allow 2-step verification, then create an app password, which is what you will put in the .env file.

 More specifics in the images folder.

 ## Running the program
 Edit the subreddits.txt to specify the keywords you want to see in the title or selfpost.

-Formatted as below.
+Formatted as below, no space in between.

-subreddit1,kw1,kw2
+subreddit1,kw1,kw2 and kw3

 subreddit2,kw1,kw2